flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### EnableAWSOrganizationsAccess
-### <p>Enable portfolio sharing feature through AWS Organizations.
+<blockquote><p>Enable portfolio sharing feature through AWS Organizations.
 This API will allow Service Catalog to receive updates on your organization in order to sync your shares with the current structure.
-This API can only be called by the master account in the organization.</p> <p>By calling this API Service Catalog will make a call to organizations:EnableAWSServiceAccess on your behalf so that your shares can be in sync with any changes in your AWS Organizations structure.</p>
+This API can only be called by the master account in the organization.</p> <p>By calling this API Service Catalog will make a call to organizations:EnableAWSServiceAccess on your behalf so that your shares can be in sync with any changes in your AWS Organizations structure.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_